 “Consignee” – The Person to whom the goods are consigned.

 “Customer” – Any Person at whose request or on whose behalf the Company undertakes any business or provides advice, information or services.

 “Direct Representative” – The Company acting in the name of and on behalf of the Customer and/or Owner with H.M.
-Revenue and Customs (“HMRC”) as defined by Article 18 of Regulation (EU) No. 952/2013 of the European Parliament and of the Council or as amended.
+Revenue and Customs (“HMRC”) as defined by the Taxation (Cross Border Trade) Act 2018, Clause 21.1(a), or as amended.

 “Goods” – The cargo to which any business under these conditions relates.